Sad Girl Sits On A Window Sill

 How We Can Help if you were Abused as a Child

-Our Abuse Team have been helping survivors of abuse for more than 20 years and can help you take the first steps towards making a civil claim or criminal injuries claim.
+Our Abuse Team have been helping survivors of abuse for more than 20 years and can help you take the first steps towards making a civil claim or criminal injuries compensation claim.

 We’re also proud partners of the National Association for People Abused in Childhood (NAPAC), who have a free support line for survivors of childhood abuse.